Lookup API specification

 Error messages

-Non-200 responses will always include an error
+Non-200 responses will always include an error element.
+The following errors are possible:

 Match types

-element will be present in the response if a match was found.
+The match_type element will be present in the response if a match was found.
 It is a plain English description of the identifiers used to match to an individual.

 It will be one of the following values: